syn2cat/CryptoMessageInABottle/Visuals/Visuals.md

 - Printouts with cryptography self-study resources (the links at the end of the instructions document);

-- printouts of decryption tasks;
+- printouts of decryption [tasks] (https://www.math.ksu.edu/quest/CryptoWorkbook.pdf)

 - printouts of frequency analysis texts for different groups: EN/FR/DE/LU (and ages 11-13/14+ if needed);